verhovsky/books-futures-explained/src/4_pin.md

 cases in the API which are being explored.

 6. The implementation behind objects that are `!Unpin` is most likely unsafe.
-Moving such a type can cause the universe to crash.
-As of the time of writing this book, creating and reading fields of a self referential struct still requires `unsafe`.
+Moving such a type after it has been pinned can cause the universe to crash.
+As of the time of writing this book, creating and reading fields of a self referential struct still requires `unsafe` (the only way to do it is to create a struct containing raw pointers to itself).

 7. You can add a `!Unpin` bound on a type on nightly with a feature flag, or by adding `std::marker::PhantomPinned` to your type on stable.